masterrr/blog/_posts/2021-05-20-health-guru.markdown

 __Remove sugar__
 Before adding supplements, benefits from removing added and most natural sugar is immense.
 Far better than any supplements on the market.

+## Variability > Chronicity

+Everything chronic is not great for humans, including marathons and sitting the whole day.
+Introduce variablility in your lifestyle.
+Sprint for 2 minutes with all your effort, rest for minutes.
+Tolerate extremes.
+Same goes for the life environment.
+We lose variability everywhere as we age, from the heart rate to the exercise dynamics.

+## Remove plastic

+Avoid plastic and use metal and glass where possible.
+Not good for environment, not good for humans.
+You would not eat plastic, why drink it?
+We all have it inside our bodies in 2021, so use sauna a lot.